Ultramarine: Synthetic production

-Structure and classification

-Ultramarine is the aluminosilicate zeolite with a sodalite structure.
-Sodalite consists of interconnected aluminosilicate cages.
-Some of these cages contain polysulfide (Sx'n−) groups that are the chromophore (color centre).
-The negative charge on these ions is balanced by Na^{+} ions that also occupy these cages.

-The chromophore is proposed to be S_{4}^{−} or S_{4}.

 History

 Antiquity and Middle Ages

 The name derives from Middle Latin ultramarinus, literally "beyond the sea" because it was imported from Asia by sea.
 In the past, it has also been known as azzurrum ultramarine, azzurrum transmarinum, azzuro oltramarino, azur d'Acre, pierre d'azur, Lazurstein.
 The current terminology for ultramarine includes natural ultramarine (English), outremer lapis (French), Ultramarin echt (German), oltremare genuino (Italian), and ultramarino verdadero (Spanish).
 The first recorded use of ultramarine as a color name in English was in 1598.

 Ancient Egyptians used lapis lazuli in solid form for ornamental applications in jewelry, however, there is no record of them successfully formulating lapis lazuli into paint.
 Archaeological evidence and early literature reveal that lapis lazuli was used as a semi-precious stone and decorative building stone from early Egyptian times.
 The mineral is described by the classical authors Theophrastus and Pliny.
 There is no evidence that lapis lazuli was used ground as a painting pigment by ancient Greeks and Romans.
 Like ancient Egyptians, they had access to a satisfactory blue colorant in the synthetic copper silicate pigment, Egyptian blue.

 The first noted use of lapis lazuli as a pigment can be seen in 6th and 7th-century paintings in Zoroastrian and Buddhist cave temples in Afghanistan, near the most famous source of the mineral.
 Lapis lazuli has been identified in Chinese paintings from the 10th and 11th centuries, in Indian mural paintings from the 11th, 12th, and 17th centuries, and on Anglo-Saxon and Norman illuminated manuscripts from c.
 1100.
 Ultramarine also appears in Islamic illuminated manuscripts from the 15th and 16th centuries throughout modern-day Afghanistan and Iran.